-The Act requires that a solicitor (who is not acting for the lessor) or the Small Business Commissioner provide a certificate which certifies that they have explained to the lessee that the lessee would, but for this certificate, be entitled to a minimum 5 year term.
+The Act requires that a solicitor (who is not acting for the lessor) or the Commission provide a certificate which certifies that they have explained to the lessee that the lessee would, but for this certificate, be entitled to a minimum 5 year term.

-The solicitor or Small Business Commissioner must also certify that they have received credible assurances from the lessee that the lessee, was not acting under any coercion or undue influence in consenting to the lease being entered into for under 5 years.
+The solicitor or Commission must also certify that they have received credible assurances from the lessee that the lessee, was not acting under any coercion or undue influence in consenting to the lease being entered into for under 5 years.

 A fee will apply for the issue of a certificate.